luisacicolini/luisacicolini.github.io/src/pages/papers/learning-semantics-rep-hw-design.md

 ---
 layout: ../../layouts/BaseLayout.astro
-title:Learning Semantic Representations to Verify Hardware Designs}
+title: Learning Semantic Representations to Verify Hardware Designs}
 ---
 example of how hardware abstractons' semantics is extracted.